govindthange/kit/ethereum-kit/README.md

 # Ethereum Kit

 `Ethereum Kit` is a fullstack dapp workspace template for ethereum platform.
-When launched via VS Code the kit creates 3 independent containers for hosting a web-app, a dapp, and a blockchain node and links them together.
+When launched via VS Code the kit creates 3 independent containers for hosting a client, a dapp, and a blockchain node and links them together.

 ## Setup Workspace